lemisr/Deforestation-monitoring/README.md

 - Cloud/shadow masking is done per-pixel via the Sentinel-2 SCL band
 - The forest mask uses Google Dynamic World's per-pixel tree probability (averaged over the period), which is more robust than a simple NDVI threshold at distinguishing forest from very green cropland
 - Map tiles and PDF report images are generated on demand via Earth Engine's tile service; Streamlit caching is used to avoid redundant recomputation for a given area/threshold
-- Because Earth Engine's non-commercial tier has a compute quota, heavy or repeated use may occasionally hit a rate limit — this is expected and not a bug in the app
+- Because Earth Engine's non-commercial tier has a compute quota, heavy or repeated use may occasionally hit a rate limit, this is expected and not a bug in the app

 ---